Shrugged2/REMARCABLE/README.txt

 and prove they aren’t robots in the most annoying ways possible.

 ## introducing
-REvolutionary Method of Allowing Comments using Access-Based Linguistic Environment (REMARC-ABLE)
+REvolutionary Method of Allowing Comments using Access-Based Linguistic Environment also known as ✨REMARC-ABLE ✨

 a paradigm changing, voice-based authentication system that ensures only real humans can access your platform.